 IEEE 802 thanks 3GPP for recent liaisons and looks forward to continuing collaboration on coexistence between 802.11 & LAA

-IEEE 802 would like to specifically thank Havish Koorapathy (Ericsson) for presentation and discussion of 19-15/0042 at the 802.19 meeting 12-May-2015 at the IEEE 802 session in Vancouver.

 IEEE 802 thanks 3GPP for its participation in recent liaison activities between the two organisations related to coexistence between 802.11 and LAA.

-In particular, IEEE 802 would like to thank 3GPP RAN1 for its response in April 2015 () to IEEE 802’s liaison statement (3GPP R1-151155 with -00EC-3gpp-march-2015-liaison-2-final.pdf) to 3GPP in March 2015.
+In particular, IEEE 802 would like to thank 3GPP RAN1 for its responses in April 2015 (3GPP R1-152182 and 3GPP R1-152183) to IEEE 802’s liaison statements (3GPP R1-151155 per ec-15-0025-00 and ec-15-0026-00) to 3GPP in March 2015.

+In addition, IEEE 802 would like to particularly thank Study Item Rapporteur Havish Koorapathy for presentation and discussion of IEEE 802.19-15/0042 at the 802.19 meeting of 12 May 2015 in Vancouver.

 IEEE 802 notes that there was an agreement (3GPP R1-152413) at the last 3GPP RAN1 meeting in April 2015 to undertake further simulation studies of an access mechanism that in many circumstances appears to operate in similar manner to IEEE 802.11.
 In particular, it includes LBT, similar timing and exponential back off (albeit with delayed feedback).
 IEEE 802 believes that this is an extremely positive development and looks forward to reviewing the simulations of this approach.

 To continue along this path of collaboration and investigation into coexistence mechanisms, IEEE 802 makes the following recommendations: